EFTEC/ValidationOne/README.md

 var_dump($val->messageList->get('id')->allErrorOrWarning()); // All error or warning contained in the key "id".
 ```

 Why the messages are store in some structure?.
-Is it not easy to simply return the error?   .
+Is it not easy to simply return the error?

-The answer is a form.
-Le't say we have a form with 3 fields.
-If one of them fails, then
-the error must be visible for each field separately.
-Also, the whole form could have it's own message.
+An answer is a form.
+Let's say we have a form with three fields.
+If one of them fails, then the error must be visible for each field separately.
+Also, the whole form could have its own message.

 ### condition ($condition, $message = "", $conditionValue = null, $level = 'error', $key = null)